EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

 you can access the Proxmox dashboard.
 Your web browser should now automatically trust the certificate, issued by Let's Encrypt.
 Bookmark the dashboard, so that you always access it using this full domain name.

+## Exposing services to the Internet

+After you have exposed the port to the LAN, you can configure your Internet router to port forward certain port ranges to the workstation IP address, thus exposing them to the Internet.

+If you don't want to open your Internet router ports, you can use a VPN or do something a bit fancier like [sish](https://github.com/antoniomika/sish) using only SSH to tunnel traffic through another public bastion host.